sora-xor/sora-docs/src/sora-academy.md

 less centralized, sparking a sector known as Decentralized Finance, and with access to a crypto asset wallet, people can participate in activities such as swapping tokens (exchanges), liquidity provision, NFT Markets, and more.
-The SORA Academy is the best way to get you started in DeFi on the SORA network
+The SORA Academy is the best way to get you started in DeFi on the SORA network.

 ## The Great Ledger in the Sky: An Introduction to Blockchain Assets